Yosuwa24/100DaysOfCloud/Journey/025/Readme.md

 ## Cloud Research

-I have coneducted practice for exam.
+I have conducted practice for exam.
 There is so many things that I should improve.
 Luckily, it tells the gap of knowledge.
 Here are topics that I can learn in the upcoming days:

 **Technology**
 - Aws service health dashboard